gradle/declarative-gradle/docs/feedback.md

 We have a `#declarative-gradle` channel on the [Gradle Community Slack](https://community.gradle.org/contributing/community-slack/).
 It is a main discussion channel for the feature and for Q&A.

-If you are a Kotlin user, there is also a `#gradle` channel on the [Kotlin Foundation Slack](https://community.gradle.org/contributing/community-slack/).

 ## GitHub Issues

 For any bug report or feature request,